 The City of Chicago Department of Business Affairs and Consumer Protection (BACP) provides consumers with information about their rights and helps in protecting them from fraud and deceptive practices.
 A list of organizations for consumers can be found at BACP's Consumer Protection Pocket Guide and Consumer Self-Help Resource Guide.

 BACP helps homeowners and renters protect themselves from scams by providing helpful information on topics such as mortgage fraud, home repair fraud, and storm damage.
-Other helpful information is also available about condominium ordinance, residential energy disclosure, and bed bugs.
+Other helpful information is also available about condominium ordinance, residential energy disclosure, Know Before You Book A Vacation Rental and bed bugs.